jshah72/Pnemonia-Detection-Challenge-Using-Python/README.md

 # Pnemonia-Detection-Challenge-Using-Python
-A Deep Learning Project to detect Pnemonia Using Histopathological Images
+A Deep Learning Project to detect Pnemonia Using Histopathological Images of Chest X-ray